 As a result of a series of overflows between 2010 and 2014, the San Francisco Bay Regional Water Quality Control Board last year fined the District more than $700,000 and mandated the district to consider an ordinance that would result in sewer laterals being repaired or replaced.
 In order to prevent these costs from being passed on to residents, the District has passed an ordinance in a step to upgrade parts of the sewer that are known to be aging.

-In response to the aging infrastructure, The Private Sewer Lateral Ordinance requires property owners of homes and businesses that are 30 years or older to have their sewer laterals inspected and repaired, if necessary, in order to prevent sewer overflows that contribute to pollution and result in costly fines to the District.
+In response to the aging infrastructure, The Private Sewer Lateral Ordinance requires owners of property that are 30 years or older to have their sewer laterals inspected and repaired, if necessary, in order to prevent sewer overflows that contribute to pollution and result in costly fines to the District.
 An estimated two-thirds of the sewer laterals in Sonoma Valley are at least 30 years old and likely in need of repair.

 In response to this issue, the District will be conducting video inspections and smoke testing of sewer laterals to property owners.

 If you choose to decline this free inspection, you must notify the District by mail or by email at LateralRepair@scwa.ca.gov.
 If the District does not receive notice of declining the inspection, the District will proceed with the free inspection.
 Property owners who decline this free inspection may be required to hire a qualified company that can produce a video/report in accordance with the National Association of Sewer Service Companies (NASSCO) Lateral Assessment and Certification Program (LACP), at the property owner’s expense.